jojouna/pp5-housing-issue/README.md

 - Conducted Python code testing through [CI Python Linter](https://pep8ci.herokuapp.com/#)
 - Several errors popped up such as E501 line too long (80 > 79 characters), W291 trailing whitespace, E128 continuation line under-indented for visual indent, E251 unexpected spaces around keyword / parameter equals and so on.
 - Most of them were not crucial that could hinder the code from running, but I have fixed them for better visialisation.
-- See the below image for examples.
+- See the below image for examples of errors.
 - After fixing the mentioned issues, all Python files are now clean with no issues.

 ![pytest1](readme_images/testing_cor_study.png)